-Artie's extremely high standards were leavened by a mischievous sense of humor.
+Artie's very high standards were leavened by a mischievous sense of humor.
 Even those students who struggled in his classroom loved him and his jokes, which became legendary.
-I recall that one day he announced the birth of his fourth daughter and last child.
+I recall that one day he announced the birth of his fourth daughter.
 He said he and his wife were thinking of naming her Coda, because she would be the end.
 He had apparently given up on the possibiity of having a son.

 His prodigious abilities as a keyboard player, improviser, and conductor were complemented by his little-known ability as a double bass player.
 I was able to persuade him to come out of retirement and play with a student-faculty chamber orchestra that I conducted.
 His classroom students, who knew him only as a pianist, were both amused and amazed to learn that he was an accomplished performer as a bassist as well.
 Interestingly, his 1952 doctoral dissertation was a concerto for double bass and orchestra.

-In 1964, Artie took on the additional responsibilities as director and conductor of the BU-sponsored and hosted Greater Boston Youth Symphony Orchestra after its founding director, Marvin Rabin, had left Boston after six years to return to the Midwest.
-The crushing load of teaching and administrative responsibilities apparently took a considerable tragic toll on his health.
-In 1967, he suffered a debilitating stroke which left him partially paralyzed on his left side.
+In the summer of 1964, after completing my Master's degree, Artie gave me my first college teaching position, endorsing me to fill in for him teaching ear training classes at BU.
+He had taken on the additional responsibilities as director and conductor of the BU-sponsored and hosted Greater Boston Youth Symphony Orchestra after its founding director, Marvin Rabin, left Boston after six years to return to the Midwest.
+The crushing load of teaching and administrative responsibilities apparently took a considerable tragic toll on Artie's health.
+In 1967, I was greatly saddened to learn that he had suffered a debilitating stroke which left him partially paralyzed on his left side.

 David H. Green, director